alex/what-happens-when/README.rst

 * The server verifies that google.com can accept GET requests.
 * The server verifies that the client is allowed to use this method (by IP, authentication, etc.).
+* If the server has a rewrite module installed (like mod_rewrite for Apache or URL Rewrite for IIS), it tries to match the request against one of the configured rules.
+If a matching rule is found, the server uses that rule to rewrite the request.
 * The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).